fgierlinger/ansible-role-docker-swarm/README.md

     docker_swarm_network_interface: eth0
     docker_swarm_port: 2377

 A dedicated master node is used to form the cluster.
 This node is called primary master and can be set with the `docker_swarm_primary_master_name` variable.
 The name must match the ansible inventory node name.
 As default the first member of the current play hosts is taken.

+    docker_swarm_primary_manager_name: "{{ ansible_play_hosts | first }}"

+All other hosts in the scope of the play, will be configured as worker.
+If you wish to exclude a host out of the docker swarm, make sure the scope of the play is limited to those hosts.

+    # playbook.yml example
+    ---
+    - hosts: swarmMembers
+      roles:
+        - role: fgierlinger.docker_swarm

 Usage
 -----